sanyaade-teachings/pippi/README.md

     python examples/multi_snare_bounce.py

-Which will produce a WAV file named `multi_snare_bounce_example.wav` in the examples directory.
+Which will produce a file named `multi_snare_bounce_example.wav` in the examples directory.

 ## Run every example

     make examples

-Which will run every example, creating files in the examples directory.
+Which will run every example, creating audio files in the examples directory.

 ## Make an examples mix

     make mix

-Render every example and stitch them into a single audio file with `sox`.
+This also renders every example but then dumps them into a single audio file called `example_mix.wav` (It's the pippi demo reel, I guess.)

 ## Now what?